 You’ll need to make two of these

-Cutting List X and Y axis
+Cutting List Y and Z axis

 With the slides attached offer Part I so its flush with the end of the slides at the bottom and make some marks on the slides and Part I, used a fine Sharpie for this.
 Now to attach Part I to the slides, you’ll have to take the slides apart to attach Part I from the back.
-Put the slides back together and check the the slides move very freely.
-If they are tight its probably the slide are out of alignment on Part I. Adjust the slide on Part I until it moves very smoothly.
-If it binds the the steppers may struggle and loose steps.
+Put the slides back together and check the slides move very freely.
+If they are tight it’s probably the slides are out of alignment on Part I. Adjust the slide on Part I until it moves very smoothly.
+If it binds the steppers may struggle and loose steps.

 Now cut a 1 1/2″ hole in Part E the stepper mount.
 Set the triangle piece Part F flush and centred on the opposite end to the stepper.
 Now mount this on top of Part D and centred.
-The triangle piece give this extra support.
+The triangle piece gives this extra support.